opnfv/apex/docs/release/installation/baremetal.rst

 well as the provider networks and the private tenant VLANs needs to be manually configured.

-The Jumphost can be installed using the bootable ISO or by using the (``opnfv-apex*.rpm``) RPMs and their dependencies.
-The Jumphost should then be configured with an IP gateway on its admin or public interface and configured with a working DNS server.
-The Jumphost should also have routable access to the lights out network for the overcloud nodes.
+The Jump Host can be installed using the bootable ISO or by using the (``opnfv-apex*.rpm``) RPMs and their dependencies.
+The Jump Host should then be configured with an IP gateway on its admin or public interface and configured with a working DNS server.
+The Jump Host should also have routable access to the lights out network for the overcloud nodes.

 ``opnfv-deploy`` is then executed in order to deploy the undercloud VM and to provision the overcloud nodes.  ``opnfv-deploy`` uses three configuration files